 You can also turn GPS on or off using the Fitbit online dashboard

 - From your Fitbit’s account dashboard, choose the Settings gear icon > choose your Fitbit device

-- For newer Fitbit smartwatch models like Fitbit Sense or Versa 2 and 3, turn off the always-on display setting in Settings > Display and turn off Always-On Display
+- For newer Fitbit smartwatch models like the Fitbit Sense series or Versa 2+, turn off the always-on display setting in Settings > Display and turn off Always-On Display

 - When you turn on always-on display, your Fitbit requires more frequent charging.

 - Turn off those reminders to move and other wellness notifications.
 Find these settings inside the Fitbit app.

 - Choose Reboot Device or About > Reboot.